Our Walking Football Rules

 7. Goals cannot be scored direct from free-kicks, kick-offs, kick-ins or drop-balls.

-8. Players are not allowed in the penalty area, (however see rule 13 below).
+8. Outfield players are not allowed in the penalty area at any time (except to take a penalty), including when the ball is dead (however see rule 13 below).
 If a defender enters in the penalty area deliberately a penalty is awarded to the attacking team.
 If an attacking player enteres the penalty area deliberately ball possession is given to the defending goalkeeper.

 9. If a free kick is awarded to the attacking team within 3 metres of the penalty area the position of the free-kick is moved back to allow defenders to position themselves between the ball and goal.